unification-com/xfund-router/README.md

 ### Unit Tests

+**Note**: The unit tests utilise the `openzeppelin/test-environment`, not `truffle test`.

 To run all tests:

 ```bash
 yarn test
 ```

-Note - running all tests will take a few minutes.
+Running all tests will take a few minutes.

-Or, individual test files:
+To run individual test files:

 ```bash
 npx mocha test/[TEST_FILE] --exit